 Looking for a tasty meal that you can pull together on a busy weeknight?
-Electric skillet pork chops are the answer: well-seasoned pork chops covered in a flavorful gravy served over rice.
+Electric skillet pork chops are the answer: well-seasoned pork chops covered in a flavorful beer gravy served over rice.

 You can put it together quickly, let it cook while you do other things, then sit down to a generous meal for your family.